mj305/NasaHackathon/README.md

+# NASA International Space Apps Challenge
-# Coast Busters  -  React App
+# Team Coast Busters

 ## The Challenge
 Your challenge is to develop a new methodology or algorithm that leverages Earth observation and critical infrastructure datasets to estimate damages to infrastructure caused by flooding.
 Make a measurable impact on the resilience of nations by helping the Earth observations community contribute to the United Nations’ primary effort to reduce disaster risk!